Saurinpatel20/Saurinpatel20/README.md

 ### 🎓 I am currently working on...
  * Creating a Desktop website for my Github profile using HTML, CSS, and Javascript
  * Learning C and Javascript
+ * Planning new ideas for my first ambitious project.

 ### 📫 How to reach me...
 [Email](mailto:saurinpatel222@gmail.com)